aiming-lab/ReAgent-V/README.md

 ### 📈 Reward-Aware Data Curation and Collection for SFT, DPO, GRPO, and Beyond

-ReAgent-V enables **inference-time data curation** by leveraging real-time rewards and reflection-based diagnostics to **extract high-quality (video, description) pairs** for downstream training.
-Depending on the optimization paradigm, the extraction strategy varies:
+ReAgent-V enables **inference-time data curation** by leveraging real-time rewards and reflection-based diagnostics depending on the optimization paradigm, the extraction strategy varies:

 #### 🧪 For **SFT (Supervised Fine-Tuning)**